Understanding your Estimated Financial Aid Budget

 The Estimated Financial Aid Budget provides a breakdown of all expenses to attend Penn State.
 View your Estimated Financial Aid Budget by clicking on:

 - Financial Aid

 - Your Budget will be listed as "Estimated Billable Expenses" and " Estimated Non-Billable Expenses" and the amount that you can still borrow or cover with additional aid is totaled under "Financing Strategies"

 Estimated Billable and Non-Billable Expenses

-Estimated billable educational expenses for your first year at Penn State include tuition, fees as well as housing and food if you are living on campus.
-These expenses are based on full-time enrollment, the campus you will attend, your living arrangements, and whether you are an in-state or out-of-state student.
+Estimated billable educational expenses are based on full-time enrollment, the campus you will attend, your living arrangements, and whether you are an in-state or out-of-state student.
+They include:

-Final tuition and fees are set annually in July by the Penn State Board of Trustees.
+Final tuition and fees are set annually in late July by the Penn State Board of Trustees.

 When making the decision of whether or not you will attend Penn State, it is important to determine how you will pay for your education costs not only for the first year, but for all four years, by looking at both the billable and non-billable educational expenses you will incur.

 You can control the non-billable expenses to some degree by making smart spending choices.
 You will be more likely to succeed at Penn State if you are well prepared, both financially and academically.

 Using your Award Summary, subtract the estimated amount of student aid from your estimated costs to calculate the amount you can expect to pay—consider your, including billable and non-billable expenses.